ibrahim-mohamed-zaghloul/DEPI_Docker/README.md

-# Hands on Labs for Docker Course at DEPI Initiative
+# Hands-on labs for the Docker course at the DEPI Initiative.